codewarz-ninja/runcode-docs.github.io/pages/player-guide/cwn_slack.md

   everyone in the room know when a player's submission passed, failed, or died while running
 * grace - `Grace` is a nod to Grace Hopper, and provides helpful information regarding player stats, challenge stats, player scores, and the top 10 high scores

+### Grace Commands

+Grace is the friendly codewarz chat bot that provides some helpful integrations with the Codewarz public API.
+The following commands are available from any public channel as well as by messaging Grace directly.
+When following the examples below, remember that you don't need to include the `<` and `>` characters - they're just there to show the template.

+* `!highscore` - provides the top 10 highest scorers on the Codewarz `Internets` leaderboard
+* `!chall <challenge_name>` - provides information about a specific challenge.
+Example: `!chall hello_world`
+* `!userstats <username>` - provides player statistics about a specific user.
+Example: `!userstats nazwadi`
+* `!faq <#>` - provides the description for a specified faq number.
+Example: `!faq 1`
+* `!score <username>` - provides the player score for a specified player.
+Example: `!score nazwadi`

 {% include links.html %}